networkx/nx-guides/content/algorithms/lca/LCA.md

 +++ {"id": "mjEM8pgNolIo"}

-## Naive Lowest Common Ancestor Algorithm
+## NetworkX's Implementation of Lowest Common Ancestor Algorithm

-NetworkX uses several algorithms to find lowest common ancestor of given pairs of nodes.
-Naive algorithm is one of them.
-In this section, we will introduce this naive algorithm step by step.
+NetworkX uses naive algorithm to find lowest common ancestor of given pairs of nodes.
+In this section, we will introduce it step by step.

 +++ {"id": "Lx2DUlo7DUdN"}